Exclusive: Hedge fund Aurelius holds Ukraine debt, asking better terms - source

 Ukraine's bonds do not have cross-default clauses, however, meaning holders of one bond cannot sink the entire restructuring deal if those holding other issues vote in favour of the swap.

-Nevertheless, it will be difficult for Ukraine to accept the Shearman & Sterling group's request because it is bound by the deal to treat all bondholders equally, according to the source.
-Giving special terms to this group could have repercussions in its dealings with Russia, which holds $3 billion of Ukrainian Eurobonds maturing in December, the source added.
+Nevertheless, it will be difficult for Ukraine to accept the Shearman & Sterling group's request because it is bound by the deal to treat all bondholders equally.
+Giving special terms to this group could have repercussions in its dealings with Russia, which holds $3 billion of Ukrainian Eurobonds maturing in December, said the source.

-Indicative guidelines published in late August, however, mention the possibility of adjusting the allocation of new bonds to holders of shorter-dated issues if it comes at no additional cost to the sovereign and would help secure a deal.

 Russia has refused to participate in the restructuring but Kiev says it cannot pay the bonds held by Russia in full.